-While I recommend staying away from most ultra-cheap ukuleles for sale online, I can appreciate that some people want to spend as little as possible on a ukulele.
+While I recommend staying away from cheap ukuleles, I can understand that some people want to spend as little as possible.

 Maybe you have a limited budget, are shopping for young children, or just want a semi-disposable uke for camping or travel.